 Securely attach the other end of the lanyard to the craft operator.
 If the operator moves, falls or is at an unsafe distance from the steering wheel, tension on the lanyard will pull it from the plastic housing.
-When the plastic housing is removed, the engine stop switch is released and automatic engine shutdown occurs.
+When it is removed, the engine stop switch is released and automatic engine shutdown occurs.
 See Figure 3-13.